 For the most part, the content of Skedaddle will be short pieces that fit well within the journal's format.
-The pieces will include excerpts from newspaper articles and editorials, as well as occasional incidents, anecdotes, poetry, and other material that may become available.
+The pieces will include incidents, anecdotes, poetry, as well as other material that may become available.
 In some instances, the material may be an excerpt from a larger work.
+Occasionally a piece will be edited for space considerations.

 Material from Skedaddle comes from the public domain.
 During and after the civil war, there was a significant number of works published that included material related to the war, and, of course, in many instances the entire works were devoted to the topic.
-Nineteenth century material included in Skedaddle is from the public domain and thus, initially, free of copyright.
+Nineteenth century material included in Skedaddle is from the public domain and thus free of copyright.
 However, once material is included and published in Skedaddle, it becomes a part of a compilation, which is protected under U. S. and international copyright laws.
-Much of the material used in Skedaddle is edited for space and content considerations.
-If material for an article is edited, that portion that is edited becomes new work protected under copyright laws.
+If material for an article is edited to fit in the available space, it becomes a new work protected under copyright laws.